- Staff Roster

 Parent Classroom Visitation and Observation

 Parents and/or outside providers (with parent permission) who wish to monitor their child in the classroom may do so under certain circumstances.
 For example, the child is experiencing difficulties in the classroom and the parent is working with the teacher and the student to improve the educational experience.
 The visitation is limited to up to one hour and must be prearranged with the principal and the classroom teacher.
 During the visitation the principal will accompany the parent.
 Only one visitation per semester will be scheduled.

 Fire, Earthquake and Other Emergency Drills

-Nancy Ryles School will conduct a monthly evacuation drill.
+Nancy Ryles School will conduct a monthly fire drill.
 Prior to the first drill in September, students will be instructed on procedures.

 In addition, all schools within the Beaverton School District conduct other emergency drills, such as earthquake, Secure, and Lock Down drills to practice what to do in the event of an emergency.

-Secure is announced when a potentially threatening situation is happening off school grounds in the neighborhood.
+Secure is announced when a potentially threatening situation is happening outside of the school and/or in our surrounding area.
 The school wants to prevent the danger from entering the school by securing exterior doors and monitoring traffic flow.
 Parents may not enter the building during this time.

 Lock Down is a response to an incident inside the school building that presents itself as a threat to students and staff.
 To reduce exposure to the threat, movement within the building is minimized and all interior and exterior doors are locked.
 Parents may not enter the building during this time.